AFIT-R/afit-r.github.io/forecasting_class/final_project.md

 <tr class="odd">
 <td align="left" valign="top">Apply Forecasting Methods </td>
 <td align="left" valign="top">
-  Discuss your methodical approach to applying your forecasting methods:
+  Discuss your methodical approach to applying your forecasting methods: <br>
   <b>5.1</b> Did you apply a simplistic, basic approach to act as a benchmark? <br>
   <b>5.2</b> What attributes in your data make your selected forecasting methods appropriate? <br>
   <b>5.3</b> How and why did you tune any parameters? <br>